YeLwinOo-Steve/pretty_animated_buttons/README.md

- # Pretty Buttons
+ # Pretty Animated Buttons

- ## Pretty Buttons is a package for a collection of beautiful animated buttons which are highly customizable too.
+ ### Pretty Animated Buttons is a package for a collection of beautiful animated buttons which are highly customizable too.
 Currently, a total of 12 animated buttons are available.
 More fancy buttons are coming soon...

-### Pretty Buttons List
+### Pretty Animated Buttons List

 | Index | Pretty Buttons | Example
 | --- | ------- | ------ |